Data East – 2002 Round Table Interview

 —Those are some very memorable games.

-H-san: Not a single one of our really memorable games was a commercial success. (bitter laugh) The management at Data East used to complain about the programmers too: “what the hell are they doing making games like that!”
+H-san: Not a single one of our truly memorable games was a commercial success. (bitter laugh) The management at Data East used to complain about the programmers too: “what the hell are they doing making games like that!”
 But if a game just had a big name attached to it like Robocop, it always sold well.

 H-san: Lots of people were talking about Edward Randy, it’s true, but we hardly sold any boards.
 And after we all had stayed up all night before the amusement expo to finish it… I worked on that game too, for 2 or 3 days.